-Travel Legally, Insured, Safe, Travel with US!
+Travel Legally, Insured, Safe, With Us

 Its imperative to book with not only a reputable minibus company but one that safely adheres to ALL the legal aspects to carry passengers.

 Below we have listed many of the requirements that competitor minibus companies DONT POSSESS here in Spain.

 We urge you to check these requirements before you book, or for complete peace of mind fill in this form.

 Please read this carefully as its very important for you and your family’s safety.
 All legal minibus companies that operate on the Costa del Sol need an official license from the Spanish government to operate within Andalucia.

 There are several unlicensed operators operating along the Costa del Sol with NO LICENSE & NO INSURANCE!!